Home

 Bible Interpretation Overview and Table of Contents

-This introductory ebook covers the basic concepts concerning the interpretation of the Bible.
+This introductory eBook covers the basic concepts concerning the interpretation of the Bible.
 The major sections covered include personal preparation steps, kinds of interpretation, procedures for interpretation, rules of interpretation, types of biblical literature, special forms of literature, and personal application of Bible truths.
 There is an introduction to many Bible study tools.
 There is an emphasis on the literal method, which means to interpret the Bible in a plain, literal, straightforward manner using the normal rules of literature interpretation.
 It is about 126 pages.

 TABLE OF CONTENTS